johnnyfreeman/revolver/README.md

 Revolver.js is a modular and unopinionated javascript library to help you build your own content slider from scratch.
 It offers a robust API that helps you get from mockup to reality with less friction than other cookie cutter sliders.
 But don't let that scare you, it's pretty easy!

+## Getting Started

+If you are planning on building your own content slider completely from scratch, all you need to do is [install Revolver](https://github.com/revolverjs/revolverjs#installation) and [start extending](http://revolverjs.com/docs.html#extending_revolver).
+However, if you are new to Revolver, it is highly recommended you take a look and some of the [transitions we have already made](http://revolverjs.com/examples.html) to help you get started.

 ## Installation

 Revolver has 2 hard dependencies: [Lodash](http://lodash.com/) and [Bean](https://github.com/fat/bean).
 You need to make sure you load both of them before Revolver.